-Everybody’s talking about content upgrades these days.
+Everybody’s talking about content upgrades.
 They’re all the rage.
 They’re hot.

 They’re the cat’s pajamas!
 They’re the bees’ knees!
 They’re the duck’s quack!